Per capita personal income in the United States

-Per capita personal income in the United States was estimated for 2021 by the International Monetary Fund to be US $68,309.
-One of the most commonly used metrics for gauging economic performance and shifting fortunes of local economies is per capita income (PCI).
+data, the median per capita income in the United States is $37,683, while median household income is around $69,021.

+One of the most commonly used metrics for gauging the economic performance and shifting fortunes of local economies is per capita income (PCI).
 It is measured as the amount of wage and compensation disbursements, other labor income, proprietors' income with inventory valuation and capital consumption adjustments, persons' rental income with capital consumption adjustments, personal dividend income, personal interest income, and transfer payments to persons, less personal social insurance contributions.
 The Per Capita Personal Income of the United States defines the personal income of a specific area, earned by or on behalf of all of the persons who live in the area.
 As a result, personal income figures are presented by the income recipients' place of residence.
 This measure of income is calculated as the personal income of the residents of a given area divided by the resident population of the area.
 The Bureau of Economic Analysis (BEA) uses the United States Census Bureau's annual midyear population projections to calculate per capita personal income for states and counties.
 Except for college students and other seasonal populations, which are counted on April 1, the population for all other groups is counted on July 1.